© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llangynidr Deserted Medieval Village (part of) is a scheduled monument protected by Cadw under reference BR187.
 View the official record →

-Llangynidr Deserted Medieval Village is a deserted medieval settlement located in Breconshire, Wales, and forms part of a wider archaeological landscape in the region.
+Llangynidr Deserted Medieval Village is a Medieval Domestic settlement located in Breconshire, Wales, representing a rural community that was occupied during the Medieval period before eventual desertion.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR187.

 Llangynidr Deserted Medieval Village (part of) dates from the medieval period, and is classified as a deserted medieval village.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llangynidr Deserted Medieval Village (part of) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR187.